epibayes/labsite/content/authors/Ramya-Naraharisetti/_index.md

 - Group 2
 ---

-Nina is a doctoral candidate in Epidemiology at the University of Michigan.
-She did her MPH in Global Health Epidemiology at the University of Michigan and her bachelors in Chemistry and Materials Engineering at Princeton University.
-Her dissertation research focuses on spatial transmission models of infectious diseases, the impact of clustered non-vaccination on outbreak risk, and the evolution of vaccine hesitancy.
-She is passionate about science communication and seeks to make epidemiologic research accessible with her [blog](https://knowyourvax.com/)
+Ramya is a doctoral student in the department of Epidemiology at the University of Michigan.
+She received her Masters of Science in Global Health from Harvard University and her Bachelors of Science in interdisciplinary social sciences from Michigan State University.
+Her research focuses on social inequality and the spread of infectious disease both domestically and in the Global South.
+She utilizes spatial analyses, hierarchical modeling and mathematical models to advance our understanding of these complex processes.